Garden-AI/garden/docs/developer_guide/contributing.md

 ## Code of Conduct

-nWe believe in creating a welcoming and inclusive environment for all contributors.
+We believe in creating a welcoming and inclusive environment for all contributors.
 With that in mind, all contributors are expected to follow the [Contributor Covenant Code of Conduct](https://www.contributor-covenant.org/version/2/0/code_of_conduct/).

 ## Contribution Guidelines